MaximumOctopus/FlightSimAdventureCreator/portable/readme.txt

     \Plans\                    all export flight plans will be saved in here
-    \Reports\                  all exported flight itinerary files will be saved in here config_GB_props.txt        an example config file that will find you a route in the UK config_KMIA_North.txt      an example config file, fly from North from Miami International config_readme.txt          details on how to edit config files, and creating your own custom_aircraft.txt        a list of third party aircraft you own. editing instructions can be found inside default_aircraft.txt       a list of every aircraft that comes with MSFS and its various versions favourites.txt             store a list of your favourite airports (the ICAO code) in here fcas.csv                   airport data, this is a special version of ourairports.com's airport.csv which is limited to MSFS airports
+    \Reports\                  all exported flight itinerary files will be saved in here config_readme.txt          details on how to edit config files, and creating your own custom_aircraft.txt        a list of third party aircraft you own. editing instructions can be found inside default_aircraft.txt       a list of every aircraft that comes with MSFS and its various versions favourites.txt             store a list of your favourite airports (the ICAO code) in here fsac.csv                   airport data, this is a special version of ourairports.com's airport.csv which is limited to MSFS airports
     FSAC.exe                   the application itself!
     jobs.txt                   contains everything the application needs to generate jobs for your next flight readme.txt                 this file